Yes, you can get rewarded for turning appliances off manually (at the plug socket) during equivents.

 If you don’t currently have a smart meter at home, you can still get rewarded for taking part in equivents manually.

-Most appliances qualify to earn points when turned off manually but for appliances that have operating cycles (such as washing machines, dishwashers etc.), they only qualify if mid-cycle when an Equivent starts.
+Most appliances qualify for entry into our monthly Prize Draw when turned off manually but for appliances that have operating cycles (such as washing machines, dishwashers etc.), they only qualify if turned off mid-cycle when an equivent starts.

 That doesn't mean we're encouraging you to stop every appliance or sit in the dark for an hour!

-Instead, you get the control to spontaneously boost your Equivent points and do that extra bit more to improve your energy saving without any inconvenience to you or your family.
+Instead, you get the chance to boost your equivent points, as there are 2,000 points (worth £20) to be won each month via the prize draw, and you get to do that extra bit more to improve your energy saving without any inconvenience to you or your family.

-- Manually disconnect your fridge/freezer (this only applies if your smart plug is not connected already to this appliance).
+- Manually switch off your fridge/freezer (this only applies if your smart plug is not connected already to this appliance).